MrWalshyType2/ims-starting-point/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+## Properties

+In 'src/main/resources', create a file called 'app.properties' to store private information for use at runtime.
+The properties file can take the following properties:

+- url
+- jdbcUrl
+- username
+- password

 ### Prerequisites

 Step 1: